JSRagman/ATxmega32E5/README.md

 #### Slow Coach

 This is my first contact with Atmel's (ok... fine, Microchip's) xmega line.
-To make matters worse, I actually read the datasheets and application notes.
+To make matters worse, I actually read datasheets and application notes.
-Oh yes, I also insist on writing and testing my own assembly code BEFORE looking at how others have approached a given problem.

-Take heart.
-The project progresses slowly, but it does progress.
-#### Take Heed
-Writing is fast.
-Testing is slow.

-Having said that, I am uploading assembly code that has not been (fully) tested.
-I will, naturally, crow, trumpet, and celebrate when this changes.
+At present, I'm all bound up trying to make ATxmega32e5def.inc correspond to the XMEGA E Manual and the XMEGA E5 Data Sheet.
+I did not expect to encounter many problems.
+Fool.

+I come back here periodically and read the Purpose section, above, just to remind myself...

 ## Development Tools
 #### Atmel Studio 7 - AVR Assembler
 #### Atmel ICE - Program and Debug Interface (PDI)